Florida Keys Family Multi-Adventure Tour - Teens & Kids

 The Keys have their share of crowds and traffic, especially over peak holiday and spring break months.
 While we always aim to get off the beaten path, during certain times of the year traffic delays and slow service are unavoidable.
 Not to worry—we've built plenty of time into this itinerary to account for the relaxed pace, which the locals charmingly call "Keys Disease!"

 Water activities in the Keys are weather-dependent.
-Snorkeling can be canceled in the winter months due to low visibility and high winds.
+Snorkeling can be canceled in the winter months due to low visibility.
 In the case of inclement weather, alternative activities are available.

 The Florida Keys are a truly unique destination teeming with fascinating history, vibrant character and quirky culture.
 On this journey expect to see everything from pristine beaches, out-of-this-world sunsets and mangrove forests to cruise ships, tackle shops and t-shirt stands.